-The QIAGEN CLC Microbial Genomics Module is an extension to the QIAGEN CLC Genomics Workbench and provides tools and workflows for a broad range of bioinformatics needs for microbiome analysis, isolate characterization, functional metagenomics and antimicrobial resistance characterization.
-The module supports analysis of bacterial, viral and eukaryotic (fungal) genomes and metagenomes, and is compatible with both the QIAGEN CLC Genomics Cloud Engine and QIAGEN CLC Genomics Server.
+QIAGEN CLC Microbial Genomics Module provides tools and workflows for a broad range of bioinformatics applications, including microbiome analysis, isolate characterization, functional metagenomics and antimicrobial resistance characterization.
+The module supports analysis of bacterial, viral and eukaryotic (fungal) genomes and metagenomes.

 The QIAGEN CLC Microbial Genomics Module provides extensive tools to support advanced bioinformatics and genomics analysis of antimicrobial resistance (AMR) genes and markers.
 The tools specifically developed for AMR include those for analysis of both assembled isolate genomes or metagenomes, as well as tools for the assembly-free detection of AMR markers directly from your FASTQ data.

 Extensive integrated access to multiple AMR databases include Comprehensive Antimicrobial Resistance Database (CARD) (1), ResFinder (2), ARG-ANNOT (3), NCBI Bacterial Antimicrobial Resistance Reference Gene Database (4), PointFinder (5) and VFDB (6) databases.
-In addition, as part of QIAGEN’s commitment to the US Center for Disease Control’s Global AMR Challenge, we provide two additional novel resources for AMR research: the QIAGEN Microbial Insights AR (QMI-AR) database and ARES-Genetics ARESdb.
+In addition, as part of QIAGEN’s commitment to the US Center for Disease Control’s Global AMR Challenge, we provide an additional novel resource for AMR research: The QIAGEN Microbial Insights AR (QMI-AR) database.

-Whether focused in the areas of public health epidemiology, clinical microbiology research or basic microbial genomics research, QIAGEN CLC Microbial Genomics Module provides you with state of the art tools for strain typing bacterial, fungal and viral genomes.
-For bacterial isolates, you benefit from tools for traditional MLST-, cgMLST-, wgMLST- or SNP-based analyses and advanced assembly-free k-mer-based strain typing.
+Whether you’re focused in the areas of public health epidemiology, clinical microbiology research or basic microbial genomics research, QIAGEN CLC Microbial Genomics Module provides you with state of the art tools for strain typing bacterial, fungal and viral genomes.
+For bacterial isolates, users benefit from tools for traditional MLST-, cgMLST-, wgMLST- or SNP-based analysis and advanced assembly-free k-mer-based strain typing.
 The tools also provide direct access to pubMLST.org and other online public databases with internationally recognized schemas.
-Collectively, these tools provide total flexibility in one tool set for the analysis of isolates – regardless whether it’s a virus, bacteria or fungal genome.
+Collectively, these tools provide researchers with total flexibility in one tool set for the analysis of isolates – regardless whether it’s a virus, bacteria or fungal genome.